Country _ Name

 Obligations and requirements to provide trading, social trading or signalling platforms described above

-ock exchange as that term is generally understood, and includes the marketplace and the market facilities maintained by such exchange.
-Securities exchanges are subject to extreme regulation and themselves need to become self-regulatory organisations with their own sets of extensive rulemaking that need to be approved by the SEC.
-For this reason, there are only a couple dozen registered securities exchanges and almost all of them are operated by the same parent companies.
+Absent an exemption, a platform would be considered a securities exchange if it constitutes, maintains, or provides a marketplace or facilities for bringing together purchasers and sellers of securities or for otherwise performing with respect to securities the functions commonly performed by a stock exchange.
+Securities exchanges are subject to extreme regulation and themselves need to become self-regulatory organizations with their own sets of extensive rulemaking that need to be approved by the SEC.
+For this reason, there are only about 30 registered securities exchanges and almost all of them are operated by the same parent companies.

 Additional comments regarding the legal situation for trading, social trading or signalling platforms or what FinTech’s must be aware of in this business area